 - Mix the dry ingredients In a large bowl combine oats, nuts, oat bran, seeds, cinnamon, and salt.
 Mix thoroughly.

 - Heat The Wet Ingredients: In a small saucepan heat the coconut oil, maple syrup and sugar (if using), until the coconut oil is liquified and the sugar is melted.
 Pour the wet ingredients over the dry ingredients and toss to combine.

-- Spread the granola mixture out evenly onto the prepared baking sheet.
+- Spread granola mixture evenly onto prepared baking sheet.
 Cook in the middle of the oven for 20 minutes.
-Toss with a spatula and return to the oven for 15-20 minutes longer, until golden.
-Remove from the oven.
+Toss with a spatula and cook 15-20 minutes longer, until golden.
+Remove from oven.
 Toss once more and leave out to cool completely.
 Store in an airtight container for up to two weeks.

 Keywords: healthy granola, granola with nuts and seeds, best granola, best healthy granola